The Best New Jersey Homeowners Insurance Companies

 New Jersey Manufacturers

 The first thing to know about New Jersey Manufacturers (NJM) is that it sells insurance on a membership-only basis.
 However, it casts a wide net; coverage is available to public and government employees plus spouses, and to anyone working for a company in the New Jersey Business and Industry Association.
-Check out the full list of eligibility requirements to see if you qualify.
+If you’re interested, check out the full list of eligibility requirements to see if you qualify.

 If you do, NJM is a great choice.
 For starters, it has a robust coverage selection compared to other top companies.
 Boaters will love the optional coverage for watercraft, which includes cruiser boats, jet skis, and pontoons through a partnership with American Modern Insurance.
-It’s also one of two companies to offer an optional coverage for mandated building code upgrades (along with State Farm).
+It’s also the only company aside from State Farm to offer an optional coverage for mandated building code upgrades.

 NJM even offers a few interesting perks that the competition doesn’t.
 Foremost is its dividend program: If the company posts positive financial results for the year, policyholders are “typically credited” with a dividend payment that goes toward paying their annual premium.
 NJM’s site states that the company has paid dividends annually since 1918.

 In addition, NJM is one of a handful of private companies offering flood insurance.
 Most flood policies must be purchased as a separate plan through FEMA.
-NJM still sells them through a subsidiary company — New Jersey Re-Insurance — but we liked the convenience of using one website to manage both policies rather than jumping over to FEMA.
+NJM still sells them through a subsidiary company — New Jersey Re-Insurance — but we liked the convenience of using one website to manage both policies rather than having to jump over to FEMA.

 Whether or not you’re considering NJM, we suggest checking out its downloadable buyers’ guide, which talks plainly about hurricane deductibles, how to storm-proof your home, and how to shop for homeowners’ insurance.
 It’s a great resource for shoppers.